-(Last Updated on : 31/05/2013)
+(Last Updated on : 21/08/2017)

-The ancient Indian science of medicine ayurveda
+is the foundation of healing.
+The ancient Indian science of medicine Ayurveda

 and metabolism.
 Ayurvedic food is not merely a mixture of proteins, vitamins, fats and carbohydrates but is a basis of energy for the mind and soul.
 It just not only nourishes the body but also supports in restoring the balance of Tridoshas

 , diet for Pitta Dosha

-and diet for vata dosha
+and diet for Vata Dosha

-.
 An Ayurvedic diet is complete only when a wide variety of food is consumed which balances the nutritive content required by the body.
 Any diet, which solely concentrates on one type of food, is incomplete as it is unable to balance all aspects of the physiology.

 .
-Charaka, the great Ayurvedic practitioner recommends ten rules for food intake, which is known as aharavidhividhanam and also elaborates on the varied seasonal diet.
-Quite ideally therefore, ayurvedic diet for monsoon
+Charaka, the great Ayurvedic practitioner recommends ten rules for food intake, which is known as "Aharavidhividhanam" and also elaborates on the varied seasonal diet.
+Quite ideally therefore, Ayurvedic diet for monsoon

-is far different from the ayurvedic diet for summer
+is far different from the Ayurvedic diet for summer

-or from the ayurvedic diet for winter
+or from the Ayurvedic diet for winter

 .
-Even there are specified ayurvedic Diet for spring and late winters
+Even there are specified Ayurvedic Diet for spring and late winters

 and also for Early Winter